RestComm/jain-slee.media/examples/mgcp-demo/README.txt

 4) 2013 : This is to test the Text-to-Speech (TTS) feature of MMS.
 User is requested to press the DTMF and respective TTS should be played by MMS

 Requirements:
-This example depends on the Mobicents SIP Resource Adaptor and MGCP Resource Adaptor ensure it is installed.
+This example depends on the Restcomm SIP Resource Adaptor and MGCP Resource Adaptor ensure it is installed.

 Install/Uninstall:
 To install/uninstall mgcp-demo and its dependencies, use the ant script "build.xml":